CONCERTS & TICKETS

 Lalo Shifrin: La Nouvelle Orleans

-Loren Loiacono: New Work (World premiere)
+Loren Loiacono: ... not as I do (World premiere)

 Igor Stravinsky: The Rite of Spring arr.
 Jonathan Russell